 Steven has been a director of a well established, multi-national construction contract and commercial consultancy.
 With a professional team, he provided unrivalled and formidable construction and contract advice to clients in Ireland, Wales and the South West of England.
-As a lecturer for the training division of that organisation, Steven provided training on a variety of topics such as JCT, NEC3 and 4, Adjudication, Payment and Contract Law.
+As a lecturer for the training division of that organisation, Steven provided training on a variety of topics such as JCT, FIDIC, NEC3 and 4, Adjudication, Payment and Contract Law.

 Before that Steven was quantity surveyor and, thereafter, managing surveyor for a construction company with a significant annual turnover.
 He headed the commercial department of the Wales’ division and managed a large team of quantity surveyors.
 Steven gained a wealth of practical knowledge and experience in main contract and sub contract management and dispute resolution and created and implemented new company wide commercial management systems and procedures.

-In 2012, Steven founded, and continues to run, a professional consultancy in the UK, Steven C Evans Ltd; in 2015 Steven moved to Australia and joined CMC Asia Pacific to assist in its expansion throughout Asia Pacific.
+In 2012, Steven founded, and continues to run, a professional consultancy in the UK, Steven C Evans Ltd; in 2015 Steven moved to Australia and joined CMC Asia Pacific as owner and director to assist in its expansion throughout the Asia Pacific region.

 Steven is a Fellow of the Chartered Institute of Arbitrators, a Fellow (Arb) of the Arbitrators’ and Mediators’ Institute of New Zealand, a Fellow (Master) of the Association of Forensic and Advanced Valuation Executives (AFAVE), a Fellow of the Royal Institution of Chartered Surveyors, a Fellow of the Chartered Institution of Civil Engineering Surveyors (and country representative for Australia), a Fellow of the Chartered Institute of Building and a Fellow of the Institution of Civil Engineers.
 Steven is also a member of the Society of Construction Law and a Professional Member of the Resolution Institute in Australia.